Team-7-UOM/Manipulator-Control/README.md

-# Manipulator-Control
+# Overview
-This repository contains packages for controlling the manipulators
+This repository contains packages for controlling the manipulators with python code.
+To use the packages, you need to connect to the manipulators and follow the instructions.

 # interbotix_xsrm_gazebo
 This package is uesd to launch gazebo while other packages is used to conrtrol the manipulator in simulation.